 What is Farfetch?

-Founded in 2007 and headquartered in the United Kingdom, Farfetch operates as a global online marketplace connecting consumers with boutiques and brands worldwide.
+Founded in 2007 and headquartered in the United Kingdom, Farfetch operates as a global e-commerce marketplace connecting consumers with a vast network of boutiques and brands.
 The platform offers a curated selection of luxury fashion items, positioning itself as a key player in the digital transformation of the high-end retail industry.
-Its business model focuses on providing a seamless shopping experience and extensive reach for its partners.
+Its business model focuses on providing a seamless online shopping experience for discerning customers worldwide, while empowering its partner retailers with advanced technology and logistics solutions.

 How much funding has Farfetch raised?